Vycka/LoadRunner/README.md

   - [2][Optional] Configure how results get aggregated/presented.
   - [3] Configure strategy on how test gets executed (e.g. How much threads, how long it should run. etc...)

-HistogramAggregator is a powerful tool of its own which can aggregate any generic data (new Histogram<T>()).
+HistogramAggregator is a default tool to aggregate results with defined dimensions/metrics
  * Given its flexibility documentation will take time till its done.
  * Until then - it should be easy enough to figure it out through various uses in examples already available:
    - [HistogramAggregatorDemo.cs#L30](/demo/Guides/Aggregation/HistogramAggregatorDemo.cs#L30) - WiP